Feed the People

 Premise 1: Life, as far as we know, is an extremely rare and unique phenomenon in this universe.
 Self-aware life such as us, even more so.
 This universe would certainly be a lot less interesting, and arguably less meaningful without it.
 All those special people and things in my life that I love; FAMILY, FRIENDS, MEANING, ART, TRUTH… only exist because a complex web of 10 million + species interacting over billions of years exists.

-Premise 2: Primarily due to the unintended consequences of human actions (climate change, resource depletion, mass extinction, environmental toxification), this complex web that makes life possible is becoming rapidly destabilized.
-Any threat to our biological life-support system is a threat to all those things we love and deem important, or even sacred.
+Premise 2: Primarily due to the unintended consequences of human actions, this complex web that makes life possible is becoming rapidly destabilized;

-Conclusion: If we truly care about those things, then we should respond to these existential threats like our life depends on it, because they very likely do!
-We may not be able to entirely prevent these global crises, but their impacts are highly variable region by region.
 How we experience these changes depends a great deal on what actions and strategies we, and our nearby friends, family, and neighbors choose to engage in together.
 If we choose to ignore these changes until we’re forced to react, then the sense of stability, normalcy, and aspirations many of us grew up taking for granted will be undermined by a growing sense of precariousness and ultimately deprivation.
 This is what it feels like to live in times of decline.

 However, if we choose to be proactive, there are MANY excellent models of sustainable and resilient living we can learn from.
 My hope isn’t to maintain civilization in its current self-cannibalizing form.
 Good riddance!
 Instead, we can create pockets of refuge within the storms of chaos and confusion where we can incubate the seeds of a more peaceful, just, humane, civil, balanced, and healthy world.